kluzzebass/MAXMatrix/README.md

 packets get shifted down the line until you're ready to latch everything into place.

 The display driver can handle up to eight 8-bit segments (dots on a matrix or digits on a number display), but you can only set one segment at a time per display driver.
-Although this doesn't mean that you need to update the same segment on all display drivers; you could conceivably update segment 1 on the first display driver, segment 2 on the second display driver, and so on.
+This doesn't mean that you need to update the same segment on all display drivers, though; you could conceivably update segment 1 on the first display driver, segment 2 on the second display driver, and so on.
 In reality, though, you'll be updating the same segment on all the display drivers down the line.

 So, to do a complete repaint of a 4 display driver matrix (8x8x4 pixels), you'll do something like this: